RsyncProject/rsync/rsync.1.md

 a pathname is substituted by your shell, so make sure that you separate the option name from the pathname using a space if you want the shell to expand it.

+[comment]: # (Some markup below uses a literal non-breakable space when a backtick string)
+[comment]: # (needs to contain a space since markdown strips spaces from the start/end)

 [comment]: # (An OL starting at 0 is converted into a DL by the parser.)

 0.  `--help`